Evaluation errors

 Except not found, forbidden and hard hidden errors are ignored even if

-configuration option equals abort
+configuration option contains try-load

 .